tecnobabble/tenb_scan_calendar/README.md

 Creates an .ics file that can be imported into your calendar management tool of choice to show when scans run and how long they're expected to take.

+If a max_scan time or enough scans have previously run (3), the script will define/estimate future scan lengths.
+If not available, defaults to 1 hour.

 ***This tool is not an officially supported Tenable project***

 ***Use of this tool is subject to the terms and conditions identified below, and is not subject to any license agreement you may have with Tenable***